datacommonsorg/website/deploy/terraform-datacommons-website/README.md

 2. Run `gcloud auth application-default login` to configure GCP credentials.

     Note: Alternatively, [create a Service Account](https://cloud.google.com/docs/authentication/production#create_service_account) and export a Service Account key.

 3. Terraform stores the state of installation in a file.
 The examples in these modules use GCS to store the state file.

-If a
+    Note: Examples in these modules assume that the backend bucket already exists.
+The backend bucket does not have to be in the same GCP project as the resources being installed.
+You can use the [mb](https://cloud.google.com/storage/docs/gsutil/commands/mb) command to create a new bucket.

+    ```
+    export PROJECT=<Terraform state project id>
+    export BUCKET=<Terraform state bucket name>
+    gsutil mb -p $PROJECT gs://$BUCKET
+    ```

 ## Software Dependencies